 Dorothy Arriola Colby is a Certified Positive Approach to Care™ Trainer and Support Mentor.
-She is also a Hawaii Alzheimer's Disease Initiative Memory Care Navigator and Dementia Friends Master Trainer & Champion.
+She is also a Hawaii Alzheimer's Disease Initiative Memory Care Navigator, Dementia Friends Master Trainer & Champion, and Rosslyn Carter Institute Dealing with Dementia Trainer.
 She is a dementia care specialist with more than 20 years of professional and personal experience in caring for people with dementia.
 Dorothy is the Administrator at Hale Ku’ike, a residential dementia care facility in Nuuanu.

 Dorothy was born in Hawaii, raised in Hauula on the island of Oahu.
 After graduating from St. Andrew's Priory School in Honolulu, Dorothy attended Bryn Mawr College in Bryn Mawr, Pennsylvania, completing her masters degree there.
 Dorothy has a very personal connection to dementia care: her grandmother, with whom she grew up, had Alzheimer's disease; her father had stroke-related dementia; and her father-in-law had Parkinson's-related dementia.
 She has worked at Hale Ku'ike since 2005, helping residents with dementia and their families to navigate through the course of the disease.